nithinyell/iOS-Important-Questions/MustRead.md

 var optionalString: String?
 ```
 - Force Wrapping: If we are sure about the value and we can use it, if there is no value app will crash. `use ! to unwrap`
-- Optional Binding: Not sure about the value presense, if there is no value dont execute the block of code. `if let / if var`
+- Optional Binding: Not sure about the value presence, if there is no value don't execute the block of code. `if let / if var`
-- Implicit unwrapping: Sure about the value and dont want to unwrap always. `use ! while declaring` `let name: String! = "Apple"`
+- Implicit unwrapping: Sure about the value and don't want to unwrap always. `use ! while declaring` `let name: String! = "Apple"`
 - Nil Coalescing: Some tike we want to use default value if optional is nil. `let resultName = name ?? "no name"`
-- Optional Chaining:  Safely access properties and methods of an optional without unwrapping, and the result will be an optional itself. `let personName: Person = preson?.name`
+- Optional Chaining:  Safely access properties and methods of an optional without unwrapping, and the result will be an optional itself. `let personName: Person = person?.name`
 - Guard: Helps to avoid complex nested `if let` statements.
 Another benefit is early exit. `guard let unwrapped = optional else { return }`
-## Structs-Class
+## Struct-Class

-Both of them will have properties, methods, initializers and conform to the protocals
+Both of them will have properties, methods, initializers and conform to the protocol

 Struct:
 - Each instance will keep the unique copy of data